Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Discussion

-Despite the positive social engagement observed during IMRSP experiences, our findings indicate significant ethical, safety, and privacy concerns \cite{Katins2024Assessingc,Millard2024Ethics} that must be addressed to facilitate broader social acceptance \cite{Eghbali2019Social}.
-A prominent issue is the power asymmetry between MR headset wearers and non-participating bystanders.
+Despite the positive social engagement observed during IMRSP experiences, our findings indicate significant ethical, safety, and privacy concerns \cite{Katins2024Assessing,Millard2024Ethics} that must be addressed to facilitate broader social acceptance \cite{Eghbali2019Social}.
+A prominent issue is the asymmetric power between MR headset wearers and non-participating bystanders.
 MR users have privileged access to hidden digital information through outward-facing sensors, such as cameras and depth scanners, potentially recording bystanders without explicit consent or awareness.
-This dynamic creates a sense of vulnerability among non-users, who might perceive MR technology as intrusive or threatening their privacy—an effect reminiscent of earlier public reactions to technologies like Google Glass, where similar privacy concerns led to significant public backlash \cite{pelikan2024encountering, mcgrane1994tv}.
+This dynamic creates a sense of vulnerability among non-users, who might perceive MR technology as intrusive or threatening their privacy—an effect reminiscent of earlier public reactions to technologies like Google Glass, where similar privacy concerns led to significant public backlash \cite{Bajorunaite2024VR}.
+Recent research also underscores the necessity for privacy-enhancing mechanisms that account for bystanders’ varying preferences for awareness and consent in everyday AR scenarios \cite{OHagan2023Augmenting}.

 Physical safety represents another critical concern identified in our research.
 Although no incidents occurred during our field studies, the immersive, fast-paced nature of IMRSP raises genuine risks of accidents or collisions.
 Players engrossed in virtual gameplay might inadvertently overlook physical hazards, such as vehicles, street furniture, or pedestrians.
 Online observers particularly highlighted these potential dangers, reflecting valid concerns about player distraction in dynamic public environments.
-Additionally, social safety—how comfortable and secure bystanders feel around MR participants—must be carefully considered.
+Additionally, social safety---how comfortable and secure bystanders feel around MR participants---must be carefully considered.
 Sudden or unpredictable movements by MR players could alarm or unsettle individuals who are unfamiliar with the activity, creating unintended social tension.
+As social MR systems grow more pervasive, the adoption and effectiveness of in-situ safety tools to mitigate harassment, discomfort, or unwanted encounters become increasingly crucial for ensuring both player and bystander well-being in shared environments \cite{Weerasinghe2025Mute}.